CarlosMoyaT/CarlosMoyaT-Spring-boot-microservicios/README.md

 - Facilitate alerts, dashboards, and proactive monitoring.

 ## Architecture
-- **Spring Boot + Actuator: Each microservice exposes metrics at the `/actuator/prometheus` endpoint.
+- **Spring Boot + Actuator: Exposes application metrics at /actuator/prometheus.
 - **Prometheus**: Periodically scrapes these endpoints and stores the collected metrics.
 - **Grafana**: Configured with Prometheus as a data source to display dashboards with relevant metrics (latency, request counts, memory usage, etc.).